barriosjorge/gmt_docs/src/release_notes/release_1/notes.rst

 - Known Issues:

   - In C++ controllers, auto-generated configuration files need to be updated by hand to define the correct inputs and outputs for the goals and values of the state variables
+  - System reboot may be needed after losing connection to EtherCAT modules

 Contents of release 1.6.2
 -------------------------